Urinary Incontinence in Dogs [Managing Your Dog's Urinary Issues]

 Female vs. Male Incontinence in Dogs

 Since female and male dogs urinate differently, the way that incontinence affects them is slightly different too.
-For example, spayed female dogs typically have more issues with incontinence than neutered males.
-This is usually due to the changes in hormone levels from the surgery.
+For example, spay incontinence is a more common issue for female dogs compared to neutered males.
+This is usually due to the changes in hormone levels from the surgery, particularly a decrease in estrogen, which plays a role in maintaining muscle tone in the urinary sphincter.
+When estrogen levels drop, the muscles responsible for bladder control may weaken, leading to urine leakage.

-Female dogs also have a shorter urinary tract than males.
-This anatomical difference is why female dogs suffer from incontinence more than males.
-But both male and female dogs can develop weaker pelvic muscles as they age, which can lead to incontinence.
+Female dogs also have a shorter urinary tract than males, making them more prone to infections and bladder issues, which can contribute to incontinence.
+This anatomical difference is one of the primary reasons why female dogs experience urinary incontinence more frequently than males.
+However, incontinence is not exclusive to females.
+Both male and female dogs can develop weaker pelvic muscles as they age, reducing their ability to control urination.

-What Are The Best Natural Remedies for Urine Incontinence In Dogs?
+What Are The Best Natural Remedies for an Incontinent Dog?

 • Cranberry Extract.
 Commonly used as a natural way to tackle bacteria that can cause urinary tract infections.